surajsubramanian/SudokuSolver/README.md

 ## Installation
 The repository can either be cloned or downloaded as a zip.

+Install tesseract by following the instructions [here](https://github.com/tesseract-ocr/tessdoc/blob/master/Home.md#macos)

+Other requirements can be installed by running `pip install -r requirements.txt`

 ## Usage
 Execute the code as follows :
 ```python3